Icon of Zionism and Heritage

 Tour of the northern border

-A tour of northern Israel that includes visits to Kiryat Shmona and Tel Hai and focuses on the story of Zionist settlement, experiences of war, and reconstruction processes, with in-depth discussions on topics such as life in the periphery, the role of the community, and active democracy on the northern front.
-There is an option to meet with local activists.
+A tour of northern Israel that includes visits to Kiryat Shmona and Tel Hai and focuses on the history of Zionist settlement, experiences of war, and reconstruction processes, with in-depth discussions on topics such as life in the periphery, the role of the community, and active democracy on the northern front.
+Includes a meeting with local activists.

 Duration of activity: